shlokamohanty/i-write-sometimes/_posts/2026-08-06-narrative.md

 ---

 This isn't making enough sense to me.
-Time to root it in physics and philosophy for a girl to just understand her own means of control and uncertainty.
+Time to root it in physics and philosophy for a girl to just understand their own means of control and uncertainty.

 ---